Douglas aster provides a long season of nectar for a wide variety of pollinators including butterflies, native bees and honey bees.

 Meadows are colorful, diverse, beautiful in every season – and a key way to help out pollinators.
 Since 40% of the urban area is residential properties, the habitat efforts we make in our yards add up to make a positive impact, especially when we work together to create habitat corridors.

-Every 19 blocks, on average, parking strips make up about an acre of underutilized space.
+Every 19 blocks, on average, parking strips (or ‘planting strips’, or is you’re from the Midwest, ‘boulevards’ or East Coast, ‘tree lawns’ – that space between the street and sidewalk) make up about an acre of underutilized space.
 That bit of land between the street and sidewalk can be quite productive – offering habitat, filtering runoff, helping sink rain water, sequestering carbon and providing beauty and a sense of regional place.
 It’s a small way to #resist.

 What is a Meadow?